sdsc-hpc-training-org/data_vis_with_python/Docs/source/lesson3.md

-#Lesson 3
+# Lesson 3

-##Digging around the Baseball Databank: Statistics Visualization With Seaborn
+<h2>Digging around the Baseball Databank: Statistics Visualization With Seaborn</h2>

 In this lesson we will explore a publicly available dataset, The Baseball Databank.